mforootan/mforootan.github.io/README.md

 - *Process Automation & Workflow Optimization*: I'm consistently recognized for my knack for streamlining inefficient processes.
 Whether it's automating data pipelines or reducing reporting time through code, I thrive on building solutions that save time and reduce human error.

 - *Technical Versatility Across Domains*: With hands-on experience in Python, R, SQL, SAS, Tableau, Power BI, and even REST APIs and GraphQL, I easily navigate between tools and platforms — a skill that makes cross-functional collaboration smoother and projects more resilient.
+I actively develop new technical skills by pairing AI tools with my current expertise.

 - *Mentorship & Cross-Functional Coordination*: From mentoring students and analysts to liaising between data curators, owners, and stakeholders, I excel at relationship management.
 I naturally align people and processes, ensuring clarity and mutual understanding even in technically dense contexts.